-The Academic Success Advisor ensures the accuracy and accessibility of program forms and monitors student progress through the program.
-The Academic Success Advisor serves as a liaison between the Director of Online Programs, the Associate Head of History Graduate Studies, and the student.
+The Graduate Program Coordinator ensures the accuracy and accessibility of program forms and monitors student progress through the program.
+The Graduate Program Coordinator serves as a liaison between the Director of Online Programs, the Associate Head of History Graduate Studies, and the student.

-The Director and Associate Director of Online Programs are responsible for the development and delivery of the Online History MA, and supervises the advising of students in the program.
-The Director and Associate Director of Online Programs work closely with the Associate Head of History Graduate Studies and serves on the Graduate Studies Committee to ensure the integrity of the Online History MA.
+The Director of Online Programs is responsible for the development and delivery of the Online History MA, and supervises the advising of students in the program.
+The Director of Online Programs works closely with the Associate Head of History Graduate Studies and serves on the Graduate Studies Committee to ensure the integrity of the Online History MA.